Griechenbeisl

-Griechenbeisl ("Greek bistro" / "Greek bar" - c.f.
-Viennese German Beisl: "bar" / "pub") is the oldest restaurant in Vienna, Austria founded in 1447.

-It is located on Fleischmarkt 11 near the Holy Trinity Greek Orthodox Church.
+Griechenbeisl ('Greek bistro' or 'Greek bar'; cf. Viennese German Beisl 'bar' or 'pub') is one of the oldest restaurants in Vienna, Austria.
+Established in 1447 and having operated under several different names, the restaurant is located on Fleischmarkt 11 near the Holy Trinity Greek Orthodox Church.

 The restaurant derives its name from the Levantine merchants, who lived in the vicinity of the building, and the intensive trade relations between Vienna and the Orient since the time of the Babenberger period.